 - If your low moods are now consistent over erratic

 - If you you have stopped doing your regular activities

 - If you constantly feel bad about yourself or feel guilty all the time.

 If this sounds like you, it’s a good idea to talk to a counsellor about what is bothering you.

 If your low moods are now leading to doom-like thoughts that life might not be worth living or you should hurt yourself, it’s very important to reach out for support.
 Here in the UK the Good Samaritans have a 24-7 hotline that connects you to an understanding and trained listener — call 116 124.

 Harley Therapy connects you with friendly counselling psychologists and psychotherapists who offer depression counselling.
-If you can’t make one of our four London locations, consider Skype therapy, as flexible as you are.
+If you can’t make one of our three London locations, consider online therapy, as flexible as you are.